 So what makes someone have the right qualities to become a manager?
-A few common attributes we’ve seen include:
+A few of the most important attributes we’ve seen that lead to great managers include:

 - Empathy: Do they consider other people’s opinions and viewpoints?
-Managers must understand the views of others and avoid a one-size-fits-all management approach.
+Managers must understand the views of others, show good emotional intelligence, and avoid a one-size-fits-all management approach.

 - Attention to detail: Do they produce quality work on their own or do you have to push them to maintain your desired standard?
 Managers set the bar, so be sure it’s a bar you’ll accept.